kordup/Slacker/README.md

 ```
 ~~~
-All Global Arguments Are Set Using ! - All Local Variables Are Set With # Tools That Can't Use Local Variables, Such As SQLMap, Will Not Use Global Variables.
+All Global Arguments Are Set Using ! - All Local Variables Are Set With # Tools That Can Not Use Global Variables, Such As SQLMap, Will Not Use Global Variables.
 ~~~
 =======
 Slacker